Jeff Gordon: Early life and career

 Gordon is of Scotch-Irish descent, and was born in Vallejo, California to parents Carol Ann Bickford (née Houston) and William Grinnell Gordon of Vacaville, California.
 Gordon's mother and biological father divorced when he was six months old.
 His stepfather, John Bickford, married his mother in the 1970s.
 He has a sister, Kim, who is older by four years.
-His younger cousin, James Bickford, currently competes in the K&N Pro Series West.
+His younger cousin, James Bickford, competed in the K&N Pro Series West.
 Gordon attended Tri-West Hendricks High School in Lizton, Indiana and was on the school's cross country team; he graduated in 1989.

 When he was four years old, Gordon rode a BMX bike that his stepfather bought for him and began racing quarter midgets at the age of five.
 The Roy Hayer Memorial Race Track (previously the Cracker Jack Track) in Rio Linda, California is noted as the first track Gordon ever competed on.
-By the age of six Gordon had won 35 main events and set five track records.
+By the age of six, Gordon had won 35 main events and set five track records.
 In 1979 Gordon won 51 quarter midget races.
-When he was 11, Gordon won all 25 of the karting races he entered.
-At age 12, Gordon became bored with cars and decided to start a career in waterskiing before switching back to driving one year later.
+When he was eleven, Gordon won all 25 of the karting races he entered.
+At the age of twelve, Gordon became bored with cars and decided to start a career in waterskiing before switching back to driving one year later.
 In 1986, Gordon began racing sprint cars, winning three races.
-The next year, Gordon was awarded a USAC license at age 16, the youngest driver to do so.
+The next year, Gordon was awarded a USAC license at the age of sixteen, the youngest driver to do so.